 - Telephone: +44 (0)1732 450608

 For several years, The National Trust and the National Trust of Scotland (NTS) have run Easter Egg Trails supported by Cadbury at hundreds of National Trust properties all over the UK.
-In 2017, 250 trails are combined with property specific activities, including face painting and games, over the Easter Bank Holiday.
+In 2018, more than 250 trails are combined with property specific activities, including face painting and games, over the Easter Bank Holiday.
 There are, naturally, chocolate prizes, provided by Cadbury, at the end of the trails.

 Search the National Trust Easter Egg Trail website by post code, the name of a National Trust Property or a town to find your nearest Easter Egg Trail.
 Or check the National Trust for Scotland events page.
 The website has information on specific dates and the kinds of activities included